Arg-e Bam: History

 After the Islamic Revolution, Arg-e-Bam was placed under the responsibility of the Cultural Heritage Organization of Iran (ICHO).
 In 1993, the citadel was designated as one of the most significant projects of the Cultural Heritage Organization.

 Citadel design and architecture

-The planning and architecture of the citadel are thought out from different points of view.
-From the present form of the citadel, one can see that the planner(s) had foreseen the entire final form of the building and city, from the first steps in the planning process.
-During each phase of building development, the already-built part enjoyed a complete figure, and each additional part could be "sewn" into the existing section, seamlessly.

 The citadel is situated in the center of the fortress-city, on the point with the widest view, for security.

-In the architectural form of the citadel, there are two different distinguishable parts: